 In United Bank of Denver v.
 K&W Trucking Company, Inc., 147 Cal.
 App.
-3d 217 (1983), the court recognized that different rules apply when it comes to enforcement of a foreign state judgement.
+3d 217 (1983), the court recognized that different rules apply when it comes to enforcement of a foreign state judgment.
 Here, the lender foreclosed nonjudicially on real property located in California, and a deficiency remained after the sale.
 The note was governed by Colorado law.
 The lender then brought an action in Colorado for deficiency judgment and obtained a judgment.
 The California court recognized that even though Cal.
 Civ.
 Proc.
 Code § 580d would have prohibited the action on the note in California, California should recognize the enforcement of a judgment of sister states under the U.S. Constitution's "full faith and credit" clause.
 Citing Biewend v.
 Biewend, 17 Cal.
 2d 108, 111-12 (1941), the court observed:

 It is well settled that once a valid judgment has been rendered it must be accorded full faith and credit by every other court within the United States even though the cause of action upon which the judgment was based is against the law and public policy of the state in which enforcement is sought.
 Biewend, 17 Cal.
 2d at 223.

-Foreign Real Property Collateral with California Obligor / California Law borrower and/or guarantor is a California entity or California law governs the loan documents?
-When representing an obligor or a lender, keep in mind the following authority:
+Foreign Real Property Collateral with California Obligor / California Law

+In the event a transaction involves real property collateral located outside of California, but the borrower and/or guarantor is a California entity or California law governs the loan documents, the California anti-deficiency provisions under Section 580b and 580d will still apply.
+When representing an obligor or a lender, keep in mind the following authority addressing anti-deficiency provisions: